 He always gave a high priority to teaching, and continued to teach freshman and sophomore physics even after he had achieved fame, believing that the young minds were the most important.
 He was known for his high-energy lectures, writing rapidly on chalkboards with both hands, and twirling to make eye contact with his students.
 Among his graduate students were some important theoreticians of the later 20th Century, including Richard Feynman, Kip Thorne and Hugh Everett.

 He worked extensively on the theory of gravitational collapse, and he is usually credited with coining the term “black hole” during a 1967 talk at the NASA Goddard Institute of Space Studies (although in fact he was prompted to it by a shout from the audience).
 Along with Dennis Sciama at Cambridge and Yakov Borisovich Zeldovich in Moscow, Wheeler was integral to the so-called “Golden Age of general relativity” of the 1960s and 1970s, a paradigm shift during which the study of general relativity (which had previously been regarded as something of a curiosity) entered into the mainstream of theoretical physics.
-Under his leadership, Princeton became the leading American centre of research into Einsteinian gravity.
+Under his leadership, Princeton became the leading American center of research into Einsteinian gravity.
 The comprehensive general relativity textbook “Gravitation”, which he co-wrote with Charles Misner and Kip Thorne, appeared in 1973, and it became the most influential relativity textbook for a generation.

 After Einstein’s death, Wheeler continued his pursuit of the role of gravity in a Grand Unified Theory of physics, and became something of a pioneer in the field of quantum gravity.
 This led to his collaboration with Bryce DeWitt and the development of the Wheeler-DeWitt Equation or, as Wheeler pereferred to call it, the “wave function of the universe”.
-Other products of Wheeler’s colourful way with words include the phrase "black holes have no hair" (to describe how black holes should be a perfect, simply definable shape, and not have any sorts of projections out of them), “mass without mass" (to indicate the need to effectively remove any mention of mass from the basic equations of physics), “it from bit” (to describe how information is fundamental to the physics of the universe, just as it is in computing) and “quantum foam” (to describe a space-time churned into a lather of distorted geometry).
+Other products of Wheeler’s colorful way with words include the phrase "black holes have no hair" (to describe how black holes should be a perfect, simply definable shape, and not have any sorts of projections out of them), “mass without mass" (to indicate the need to effectively remove any mention of mass from the basic equations of physics), “it from bit” (to describe how information is fundamental to the physics of the universe, just as it is in computing) and “quantum foam” (to describe a space-time churned into a lather of distorted geometry).

 In 1976, faced with mandatory retirement at Princeton, Wheeler moved to the University of Texas at Austin, where he held the position as director of the Center for Theoretical Physics from 1976 until his retirement in 1986.
 It was during this time (specifically in 1978) that he proposed a variation of Thomas Young’s double-slit experiment (and Richard Feynman’s later refinement), often referred to as the "delayed choice” experient.
-He posited that the detection of a photon even AFTER passing through a double slit would be sufficient to change the outcome of the experiment and the behaviour of the photon.
-Therefore, if the experimenters know which slit it goes through, the photon will behave as a particle, rather than as a wave with its associated interference behaviour.
+He posited that the detection of a photon even AFTER passing through a double slit would be sufficient to change the outcome of the experiment and the behavior of the photon.
+Therefore, if the experimenters know which slit it goes through, the photon will behave as a particle, rather than as a wave with its associated interference behavior.
 This somewhat counter-intuitive hypothesis was finally verified in a practical experiment in 2007.

 Wheeler returned to Princeton as a professor emeritus in 1986, where he remained for the next twenty years.
 His so-called “Everything Is Fields” phase (in which he viewed the universe and all the particles which make it up as mere manifestations of electrical, magnetic and gravitational fields and space-time itself) gave way to an "Everything Is Information" phase (when he focused on the idea that logic and information is the bedrock of physical theory).
 He also began to speculate that the laws of physics may be evolving in a manner analogous to evolution by natural selection in biology, and he coined the term “participatory anthropic principle” to describe his version of the anthropic principle, in which observers (i.e. us) are necessary to bring the universe into being.